The Case of Hana & Alice: Release

-In English-speaking regions, the film has been licensed and released straight to home video in the United Kingdom and Ireland by Anime Limited in Japanese with English subtitles only and in the United States and Canada by GKIDS.
+The film was licensed and released direct-to-video in the United Kingdom and Ireland by Anime Limited in Japanese with English subtitles and in the United States and Canada by GKIDS.

 Reception

 Andrew Osmond of Anime News Network gave the film an overall grade of B+ and said that "despite its aesthetic issues and a meandering start, Hana & Alice is a highly likable film about hugely likable teens."

 The film won the Bronze Audience Award for best animated feature film at the 19th Fantasia International Film Festival.